ChainSafe/game-docs-v2/docs/nft_launchpad/3_tutorial.md

 - **Description**: A brief description of your NFT.
 - **Token Type**: The type of token you want to mint.
 You can choose from `ERC721`, `ERC1155`
 - **Supply**: The number of NFTs you want to mint.
-- **Additional Media**: You can add additional media for your NFT.
-This is an optional field.
+- **Additional Media**: You can add custom attributes to your NFTs which can be utilized in the game.
+For example, you can add attributes like `power`, `speed`, `health` to a character NFT.
 - **Upload Files**: You can upload files for your NFT.
 This is an optional field.

+#### NFT Metadata

+Adding Metadata to a token enables games to import detailed information and showcase your token's data.
+Usually, digital assets are identified just by its Token ID.
+Metadata adds extra details to these assets, giving them properties such as a title, a narrative, and visuals.

 ## Step 3: Launch Your NFT Project